Is 650 a Good Credit Score?

 • Minimum credit scores for a conventional home loan tend to be in the range of 620.

-• You can get an FHA loan with the maximum amount of financing available with a 580 credit score and 3.5% down payment.
+• You can get an FHA loan with a 580 credit score and 3.5% down payment.
+If your score is between 500 to 579, you may still be able to qualify with a down payment of at least 10%.

-• For VA loans, most lenders have a minimum credit score which varies but is often anywhere from 580 to 620.
+• For VA loans, most lenders have a minimum credit score that varies but is often anywhere from 580 to 620.

 • For USDA loans, you typically need a credit score of at least 640 to automatically qualify.
 Otherwise, a full credit review is required before getting the lender’s approval.